nikki93/flo/readme.md

         DDhh
         DD

-For the shorter formats, if the year or the month isn’t specified, the current year and month is used.
-For formats without a month, if the date specified is before the current date, the month is set to the next month.
+If the year or the month isn’t specified, the current year and month is used.
+For formats without a month, if the date specified is before today’s date, the month is set to the next month.

 The value for hours and minutes is set to `00` if no other value is specified.